 Policy on International Educational Experiences

-- Authorized by the School of Medicine to receive academic credit
+Currently the School of Medicine cannot offer academic credit for international rotations.

 The School of Medicine Committee for International Medical Education provides endowed scholarship support for students to pursue opportunities for international clinical experiences.
 Eligibility for funding requires that the student must meet the criteria and follow the procedures outlined below.
 Prior to submission of the application, the student should contact Dr. Jay Kravitz, Assistant Professor of Public Health, for assistance in identifying international educational opportunities.